Seppli11/ZHAW-Summary/summaries/23FS/ITS/0_Basic.md

 Shanon calls this "perfect secrecy".

-However, no modern encryption algorithm has this property.
+However, no modern encryption algorithm has this property(, except one-time pad).

 ## Computationally Secure